danielpozsar/grogupy/docs/source/_build/html/_sources/citing.rst.txt

         publisher={APS}
     }

-grogupy builds on the sisl package, which should also be cited.
+grogupy builds on the sisl package as well, which should also be cited.

 .. code-block:: bibtex